 Despite repeated claims that our membership of the single market has been beneficial to the UK economy, no-one ever actually studied the matter or examined the evidence that exists until the Brexit referendum last year.

-That the EU was a successful project and that Britain’s continued membership was vital to our commercial success were articles of faith that had never been tested.
+That the EU was a successful project and that Britain’s continued membership was vital to our commercial success were articles of faith that had never been questioned, let alone studied or tested.

-No British government attempted to measure or monitor the effect of EU membership, until the Treasury hastily put together a positive analysis for publication just before the referendum – a document that has since been found to be both unreliable and untrustworthy by later events.
+No British government attempted to measure or monitor the effect of EU membership, until the Treasury hastily put together a positive-sounding analysis for publication just before the referendum – a document that has since been found to be both unreliable and untrustworthy by later events, and has since been disavowed by the Bank of England among others.

 Now, the think-tank Civitas has used seven reliable, publicly-accessible databases of historical financial facts to test the claims of benefits derived from the EU – and found them to be contradicted by the evidence.